cricketclub/gridspace-stanford-harper-valley/README.md

         ...
 ```

-Each conversation has an id referred to as it's sid.
+Each conversation has an id referred to as its sid.
 All associated files are named based on that sid.
 Each conversation has four associated files, two audio files, one transcript file and one metadata file.
 The audio for each conversation is divided in to two single channel wav files, available under the audio/agent and audio/caller directories.